How Do Pawn Shops Work?

 How do pawn shops work?

 Pawn shops provide short-term loans.
 As security for the loan, pawn shops hold on to a valuable item of yours until you repay.
-Once the loan is repaid, you get the item back.
+Once the loan is repaid, you get the pawned item back.
 A pawn shop loan is also referred to as a pawn loan or collateral loan.

-Using a pawn shop for a small loan can be one option to consider if you have a valuable item and need cash quickly.
+Using a pawn shop for a small loan can be one option to consider if you have a valuable item and need a cash loan quickly.
 Instead of selling your item on a website such as eBay, you’re able to use the item for funds and keep it in the end.

 What are the interest rates for loans from pawn shops?